MdNaeemurRahman/pcap-llm/Readme.md

 - Enables deep packet-level queries
 - Higher accuracy for complex questions

+#### Option 3: Agentic TShark (NEW!)
+- AI-powered dynamic analysis
+- LLM analyzes your question and decides what TShark commands to run
+- Executes custom TShark filters on-demand based on query
+- Can run multiple commands iteratively to answer complex questions
+- Provides both technical details and natural language interpretation
+- Can suggest TShark commands when asked "how do I query..."
+- Requires TShark installation
+- Best for specific, targeted investigations not covered by summary data

 ### Example Queries

 Once analysis is complete, you can ask questions like:

+**All Modes:**
 - "What are the top protocols in this capture?"
 - "Are there any malicious IPs or domains?"
 - "Show me all HTTP requests to suspicious domains"
 - "What traffic patterns indicate potential threats?"
 - "Summarize the DNS queries"
 - "Which IPs communicated most frequently?"

+**Option 3 Specific (Agentic TShark):**
+- "Show me all traffic to IP 192.168.1.100 on port 443"
+- "What DNS queries were made for domain example.com?"
+- "Find all TCP retransmissions in this capture"
+- "Show HTTP requests with status code 404"
+- "What command should I run to find all ICMP packets?"
+- "Display all traffic between 10.0.0.1 and 10.0.0.2"

 ## Project Structure